 The last thing you want is for your expensive robot vacuum to take a fatal tumble down a flight of stairs.
 You could always put up a baby gate, but it would just be nicer if you didn't have to worry about it in the first place.
 The Eufy RoboVac 15C Max features more than 10 infrared sensors to detect both ledges and obstacles to prevent your machine from getting damaged.
 It can run for up to 100 minutes on a single charge to clean a large area of your home.

 This particular vacuum doesn't come with boundary strips, and you cannot set up a no-go zone through the app.
 This means that you'll need to physically barricade areas that you don't want your vacuum entering.
 Unfortunately, it doesn't map your home either.
-However, considering the features it offers and the relatively low price, this is a great vacuum for any multi-level house.
+However, considering the features it offers and the relatively low price, this is an excellent vacuum for any multi-level house.

 The bot to buy

 When looking through the hundreds of different robot vacuums on the market, you might feel overwhelmed trying to decide which is the best fit for you.
-You'll want to take into consideration the unit's price, dustbin capacity, battery life, suction power, control options, and any extra convenient features it might come with.
 There are several good options to choose from out there.
+You'll want to consider the unit's price, dustbin capacity, battery life, suction power, control options, and any extra convenient features.

-Our personal recommendation is the iRobot Roomba 960.
-This is a powerful unit that can suck up anything from dirt to pet hair.
-It offers Wi-Fi connectivity so you can control it with the iRobot HOME App, Amazon Alexa, or Google Assistant from just about anywhere.
+Our recommendation is the Roborock S5 Max.
+It's a powerful unit that can suck up anything from dirt to pet hair.
+It offers Wi-Fi connectivity so that you can control it with the iRobot HOME App, Amazon Alexa, or Google Assistant from just about anywhere.
 It can map your home for a more thorough and efficient cleaning experience.
 You can also set up virtual barriers to prevent it from entering areas you don't want to be disturbed, making it the most appealing option on our list.